Men's health physician

 We work with professionals across Tampa Bay and Central Florida who want a clear evaluation without turning it into an all-day project.
 Our clinics are located at:

 If you commute through Hyde Park and South Tampa, the Howard Avenue corridor is familiar and easy to access.
 For patients coming from Brandon and Riverview, I-75 makes the Nikki View Drive location a straightforward option.
 In Wesley Chapel, Bruce B. Downs Blvd. is a common route for patients driving in from New Tampa and nearby neighborhoods.
-In Central Florida, the Hamlin area in Winter Garden is convenient for Horizon West residents, and Winter Park’s N Orlando Ave location is close to the Park Avenue corridor.
+In Central Florida, the Hamlin area in Winter Garden is convenient for Horizon West residents, and our Orlando location on the S Orange Ave medical corridor in SoDo is close to downtown and easy to reach for patients coming from Winter Park.

 How We Structure a TRT Evaluation Visit